 Practical tips include smaller portions (use a smaller plate size).
 Also, read food labels to always know what your calorie intake is.
 You can ask specific questions in the gout diet forum if you are struggling to lose weight.

-Leave Avoid Excess Calories for Gout to browse Gout Foods To Avoid.
+Leave Gout and Obesity to browse Gout Foods To Avoid.